 2.1 Study design

 This was a systematic review done in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA 2020) guidelines.
 These guidelines ensured a transparent, reproducible, and organised process from searching the literature to selecting the final studies.
-Because our aim was to evaluate the strength of evidence linking climate change to emerging foodborne pathogen risks and to assess the performance of predictive modelling approaches, we framed the research question using the Population–Exposure–Outcome (PEO) framework, which is widely recommended for environmental health and climate-related reviews.
+Because our aim was to evaluate the strength of evidence linking climate change to emerging foodborne pathogen risks and to assess the performance of predictive modelling approaches, we framed the research question using the Population–Exposure–Outcome (PEO) framework, which is widely recommended for environmental health and climate-related reviews (ref).
 Although we did not prospectively register in the registry due to time constraints and the advanced stage of the project when protocol finalisation was completed.

 2.2 Eligibility criteria